justjake/Gauss/README.md

 ## Project Status

-**This software is under development and is alpha quality.** If you'd like to contribute, you can build the project by following the instructions for developers below.
+This software is under development and is alpha quality.
+Builds are available on the [releases] page.

 Alternatives: